Koishi-zcm/AFAR_cudaEuler2DmixO3RK3solver/README.md

 ## Installation

-The code is based on the mesh and file I/O system in OpenFOAM and is only tested with OpenFOAM-10 and CUDA 11.5.
+The code is based on the mesh and file I/O system in OpenFOAM and is only tested with OpenFOAM-10 and CUDA 11.5 on Ubuntu 22.04 platform.
 It is required to build a USER directory in OpenFOAM and it should be organized as the standard file organization in OpenFOAM-10.

 Makefiles are provided here but they are used on the test device.
 To make it work on other devices, please follow the following steps to compile the code: